Tvass5/CS465-Fullstack/README.md

 # Architecture
 - Compare and contrast the types of frontend development you used in your full stack project, including Express HTML, JavaScript, and the single-page application (SPA).

+# Express HTML
+-Is wriiten in Javascript.
+-Allows the rendering of HTML pages dynamically.
+-Includes various middleware modules which you can use to perform additional tasks on request and response.

+# Javascript
+-JavaScript is an interpreted, lightweight programming language it is incredibly simple to use.
+It's free to use and cross-platform.
+-Reduces the time required by other programming languages like Java for compilation.
+-Can be used in game creation, mobile app development, and desktop app development

+# Single-page application

 - Why did the backend use a NoSQL MongoDB database?

 MongoDB database was utitlized for this project because of its ablity to scale horizontally and because it allows for easy updates to schemas.